 If you’re just introducing your child to the invisible world of wonder, this might make a perfect STEM activity microscope.
 It’s the kind of tool your budding scientist needs to unravel all the things that intrigue their minds.
-Suitable starting from 9 years of age.
+It’s a suitable microscope for children 9 years of age and up.

 With dual lenses, it’s a two-in-one compound and stereo microscope that allows them to view both slides and large items.
-The frame construction is metallic and it features a stage and clips.
-It comes with built-in dual cool LED illumination.
+The frame construction is metallic, and it features a stage and clips.
+It comes with built-in dual LED illumination.

-Featuring 50 accessories that go from prepared slides to a test tube and petri dish, experiments will be endless.
+It features 50 accessories, from prepared slides to a test tube and petri dish, so your child’s experimenting will be endless.
 It comes with an instruction manual that includes an experiment guide to encourage exploration and easy usage.
 Even better, with three AA batteries (not included), you can use it anywhere.

 This is just the instrument to zoom in on if you’re on a budget.
-It’s a two-in-one light and dissecting microscope that offers up-close views of 30x, 100x, and 400x resolutions.
+It’s a two-in-one light and dissecting microscope that offers up-close views of 30 times, 100 times, and 400 times resolutions.

-Designed for children over the age of 8 years, this tool comes with 26 pieces that go from tweezers to specimen collectors.
+Designed for children over the age of 8 years, this tool comes with 26 pieces, from tweezers to specimen collectors.
 It features two LED lights.
 The child can examine cells, view critters in water, and even observe bugs using the same microscope.

-It comes with a keepsake journal, which features 22 pages of science experiments and activities.
-They can indulge themselves as soon as they receive it.
-They’ll be introduced to an actual science tool, and not just a toy.
+It comes with a keepsake journal featuring 22 pages of science experiments and activities.
+Your children can indulge themselves as soon as they receive it.
+They’ll be introduced to a real science tool — not just a toy.